 Universal Orlando who’s attendance has literally sky-rocketed since the addition of Harry Potter on its property two years ago, has now decided to partner with Loews Hotels and Resorts is all set to build a fourth on-site hotel to accommodate the growing crowds.
-The hotel dubbed Cabana Bay Beach Resort that opens in 2014, is set to become the largest hotel at Universal.
-Half of the hotel’s rooms will feature “family suites” which are lower end suites with room for as many as six people.
-The cheaper rates at the hotel will also be accompanied by fewer amenities and one that is the most important amenity that guests would be expecting.
-Guests of the Cabana Bay Beach Resort will not receive front-of-the-line ride passes unlike guests of the existing three hotels.
+The hotel dubbed Cabana Bay Beach Resort that opens in 2014, is set to become Universal’s largest hotel.
+Half of the hotel’s rooms will feature “family suites,” which are lower-end suites with room for as many as six people.
+The cheaper rates at the hotel will also be accompanied by fewer amenities and the most important amenity that guests would be expecting.
+Guests of the Cabana Bay Beach Resort will not receive front-of-the-line ride passes, unlike guests of the existing three hotels.

-Note that Universal Orlando is competing with Walt Disney World’s Art of Animation Resort which will feature a total of 1,120 family suites after completion.
-What could be a real bummer for Universal is the fact that Disney World still offers the same perks to all the guests at their hotels, irrespective of the class of their suites.
-Hence, not including front-of-the-line privileges in spite of being in a raw position could cost Universal dearly.
+Note that Universal Orlando is competing with Walt Disney World’s Art of Animation Resort which will feature 1,120 family suites after completion.
+What could be a real bummer for Universal is that Disney World still offers the same perks to all the guests at their hotels, irrespective of their suites’ class.
+Hence, not including front-of-the-line privileges despite being in a raw position could cost Universal dearly.